 - Born August 2, 1984 in Spokane, WA USA

 Biographical Information

-Relief pitcher Travis Webb has played in the minor leagues since 2006 (through 2013).
+Relief pitcher Travis Webb played in the minor leagues from 2006 to 2013.
 He reached Triple-A for the first time in 2011.
 His father Stan Webb played in the minors as well.
 His uncle Craig Ehlo played over 800 games in the NBA.